-Waiheke: Where sea kayaking and sculptures collide
+Waiheke: Where kayaks and sculptures collide

 Thinking of lazy sunny days on Waiheke?
 Why not make a day of it and combine our new Waiheke Coastal Kayak tour with the headland Sculpture on the Gulf outdoor art exhibition?